Israel begins giving COVID shots to children age 5 to 11

 Children age 5 to 11 make up nearly half of active cases.
 Officials hope the new inoculation campaign will help bring down the numbers and perhaps stave off a new wave.

 Israeli media reported low demand for the shots on the first day they were available to this age group.
-Israeli Prime Minister Naftali Bennett was expected to accompany his son later Tuesday to get his jab in a bid to encourage parents to have their children vaccinated.
+Israeli Prime Minister Naftali Bennett accompanied his son David, 9, on Tuesday to get his jab in a bid to encourage parents to have their children vaccinated.

+Bennett held his son’s hand as he received the shot.
+David Bennett said he was a little scared but the shot didn’t hurt.
+The prime minister urged all eligible children to get vaccinated: “It protects our children and also parents,” he said.

 Israel, which has a population of more than 9 million, has had more than 1.3 million infections since the start of the pandemic and more than 8,100 deaths.